mm-llms-in-the-wild/mm-llms-in-the-wild.github.io/_tasks/citation.md

 Please cite the tutorial as:

-- Alam, Firoj and Shammur Absar Chowdhury. *Multilingual and Multimodal LLMs in the Wild: Building for Low-Resource Languages.* Tutorial materials, 2026. http://mm-llms-in-the-wild.github.io.
+- Alam, Firoj and Shammur Absar Chowdhury. *Multilingual and Multimodal LLMs in the Wild: Building for Low-Resource Languages.* Tutorial, 2026. https://mm-llms-in-the-wild.github.io.